felifluid/bachelorarbeit/thesis/chapters/background.typ

 // TODO: maybe add flow chart?

 ==== Calculating the #sym.zeta\-shift
 A poloidal slice implies satisfying the condition $#sym.phi = #text("const")$.
 The way the #sym.zeta\-shift is calculated is different for the kind of geometry being used for the simulation.
 ToPoVis works for three different geometries: 1) circular, 2) CHEASE and 3) s-#sym.alpha.
-In each geometry the transformations between toroidal and hamada coordinates are different @samaniego2024topovis[p.20ff]. // ??: cite after each sentence?
+In each geometry the transformations between toroidal and hamada coordinates are different @samaniego2024topovis[p.20ff].

 In all geometries #sym.zeta is the only coordinate that is dependend on #sym.phi and can be defined generally as follows: